It’s no secret that our gut health has a massive impact on other areas of our health – in particular our mood.

 Some probiotics – among them Lactobacillus – help to support your neurotransmitters.
 Studies show that Lactobacillus can also boost your serotonin levels specifically.

-A 2019 study review published in the Journal of Food and Drug Analysis found that some strains of Lactobacillus, such as Lactobacillus plantarum and Lactobacillus brevis, produce serotonin and GABA.
+A 2019 study review published in the Journal of Food Analysis found that some strains of Lactobacillus, such as Lactobacillus plantarum and Lactobacillus brevis, produce serotonin and GABA.
 Both of these brain chemicals have a massive impact on your mood and mental well-being.
 [3, 4]

 In addition, some strains of Lactobacillus have been found to produce acetylcholine – your brain’s learning neurotransmitter.